Lightning-Universe/Sample_component/README.md

 ----

-# Slack messenger component
+# About
-Component to send a message on Slack
+This component lets you send a message on Slack from a Lightning app.

 ----